Qingdao Honest Edrive Equipment Co., Ltd.

 Automated Guided Vehicles (AGVs) are transforming modern logistics and manufacturing operations, and one of the most critical components in an AGV is the steering drive wheel.
 Selecting the right steering drive wheel ensures optimal performance, efficiency, and longevity of your autonomous systems.
 This article provides a professional guide to choosing the most suitable steering drive wheel for your application.

-1. Understand the AGV Operating Environment
+Understand the AGV Operating Environment

-The first step in selecting a steering drive wheel is understanding the environment in which the vehicle will operate.
+The first step in selecting an AGV steering drive wheel is understanding the environment in which the vehicle will operate.
 Surface conditions, floor material, temperature, and exposure to moisture or chemicals all influence the wheel selection.
 For example, an AGV operating on smooth indoor floors may require a different wheel material than one used in a semi-outdoor warehouse.

 Common Environmental Factors: